nvakulenko/ds-replicated-log/README.md

 # ds-replicated-log

+## Implementation
+- The master is written in Java.
+Secondaries are written in Python and Java.
+- gRPC protocol is used for communication.

-## Assumptions:
+## Running the app:
-The logger-replication cluster consists of a master node and 2 secondaries.
+- The logger-replication cluster consists of a master node and 2 secondaries.

 Hosts are predefined in docker-compose.yml:
 - master:6565